University of Wisconsin Emergency Medicine Residency

 - Financial scholarships to attend national educational conferences and global health experiences

-- One of a few flight medicine programs in the nation to fly full-time with a BC/BE physician on every flight
+- One of a few flight medicine programs in the world to fly full-time with a BC/BE physician on every flight

 "This is an agile program, it's a committed program.
-It's a program that listens to residents and works collaboratively to make sure they get the best training." - Joshua Ross, MD, Executive Vice Chair
+It's a program that listens to residents and works collaboratively to make sure they get the best training." - Joshua Ross, MD, Associate Professor

 "My education at UW has been better than I could ever have expected.
 The support of faculty and senior residents, along with comprehensive onboarding and training that spans the first five weeks of intern year fully prepared me to walk into my first rotations outside of the emergency department.
 I have access to educational tools and resources, and the PD/APDs are flexible to work with me in a way that is congruent with my personal learning style.
 The 'cherry on the top' of the program, however, is the phenomenal teaching and mentorship I've received from UW faculty during my shifts in the ED."